 The Contractor must endeavor to leave buffer zones as large as practicable between his operations and any environmentally sensitive areas (fish habitats etc.).
-Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

 15.7.6 Access Channel Final Profiles - Hold Point

 Access channel final profile to be in accordance with the project drawings.
 Re-profiled depths across basin at the toe of the ramp must achieve minimum depths.